pinky288/localchef-bazaar-client-repo/README.md

-LocalChefBazaar – Client Side
+LocalChefBazaar – Client Side-
 LocalChefBazaar is a role-based food ordering web application where Users, Chefs, and Admins have separate dashboards based on their roles.

 Features
- User
+ User-
 User registration and login (Firebase Authentication) Browse meals and view meal details
 Place orders and make online payments
 Manage profile, orders, reviews, and favorite meals

-Chef
+Chef-
 Manage chef profile
 Create, update, and delete meals
 View and manage order requests